Are you home hunting?

 • Sellers’ Agents: These agents have a contract with the sellers of properties on the market.
 Though they are bound by law to report any major problems with a house to the potential buyer, their goal in selling a house is to get the highest price possible (and thus the highest commission).

 • Buyers’ Agents: You want a buyer’s agent on your side when you’re in the market for a new home.
 This agent will shop around for you, looking for the ideal home to match your needs.
-They might also have some inside information that you don’t.
+They will have a lot of inside information that you don’t.
 Buyers’ agents may require a flat fee from the buyer, but often a deal is made with the sellers’ agent to share the commission.

 Choosing Your Agent:

-Once you know which type of agent will work for you, follow these steps to find your ideal match.
+Once you know which type of agent you need, follow these steps to find your ideal match:

 1. Ask friends for referrals.

-2. If you don’t have friends who have purchased homes in the area, take a look at the National Association of Realtors’ website.
+2. Take a look at the National Association of Realtors’ website.

 3. Check online reviews and references.

 4. Interview with your prospective agents.
-Details your time and money constraints and make sure you and your agent are on the same page regarding what you’re looking for.
+Detail your time and money constraints and make sure you and your agent are on the same page regarding what you’re looking for.

-You can simply trust your real estate agent, but only you know best what you really enjoy.
+You can simply trust your real estate agent, but only you know what you really like.
 Let your real estate agent narrow your search for you, then you pick the right spot.

-Talk to the Neighbors – meet with your potential neighbors, if possible.
-They might be able to give you good insight into the type of neighborhood you’ll be living in, whether for better or worse.
+• Talk to the neighbors – Meet with your potential neighbors, if possible.
+They might be able to give you good insight into the neighborhood.

-Plan Your Daily Life There – this will be your home.
-Does it meet your daily needs?
-Make a preliminary plan to make sure the potential home can fit all of your big possessions in a way that would suite you.
-Also, plan out your daily transit, whether it be to work or the grocery store to make sure you’re okay with it.
+• Plan your daily life there – This will be your home.
+So, does it meet your daily needs?
+Make sure the potential home can fit all of your big possessions in a way that will suite you.
+Also, plan out your daily transit, whether it be to work or the grocery store, to make sure you’re okay with it.

 Related Articles